 • Baby Kitten – The earliest a kitten we consider a kitten to be adoption ready is somewhere between the ages of 3 to 4 months of age because we do require they undergo all the necessary vetting procedures first – many of which cannot begin until they are over the age of 8 weeks old.

-• Young Kitten – Young Kittens are those between the ages of 6 months to a year old.
-At 6 months old a kitten is the equivalent of a 9 year old human child and often have a similar energy level.
-By the time they reach a year old, they are the equivalent of a 18 year old teenager.
+• Young Kitten – Young Kittens are those between 6 months to a year old.
+At 6 months old, a kitten is the equivalent of a 9-year-old human child and often has a similar energy level.
+By the time they reach a year old, they are the equivalent of a 18-year-old teenager.

 • Adult Cats – Cats between the ages of 1 year of age and 8 years of age are considered adults.
-In human years, a 1 year old is the equivalent of an 18 year old human.
-At 2 years, a 24 year old.
-This is the age that a cat’s “kitten energy” and activity level begins to mellow.
-Each year, they age approximately 4 human years so that, by 8 years of age, they are the equivalent age of a 48 year old human adult.
+In human years, a 1-year-old is the equivalent of an 18-year-old human.
+At 2 years, a 24-year-old.
+This is the age that a cat’s “kitten energy” and activity level begin to mellow.
+Each year, they age approximately 4 human years so that, by 8 years of age, they are the equivalent age of a 48-year-old human adult.

-• Senior Cats – Although we generally don’t consider a 48 year old human to be a senior, most veterinarians mark the onset of a cat’s senior status to be around 8 years old.
+• Senior Cats – Although we generally don’t consider a 48-year-old human a senior, most veterinarians consider the onset of a cat’s senior status to be around 8 years old.
 For this reason, we do refer to cats 8 years and over as seniors.
-However, a cat’s average life expectancy can be anywhere from 16 to 22 years so any kitty under the age of 10 still has many active and healthy years ahead of them.
+However, a cat’s average life expectancy can be anywhere from 16 to 22 years, so any kitty under 10 still has many active and healthy years ahead of them.